achamess/ideas/taxonomy_of_notes.md

 ------
 ## Recent additions (2019)

- External information
+### External information

 - Factual information
 	- Ex.
 MOA of NSAIDs
 - Knowledge from books, video, seminar, etc.
 	- Principles of Antibiotic Usage
 	- How to write `For loops` in `Python`
 - Personal info
 	- Phone numbers
 	- Addressses
 	- Passwords

-- Internally generated
+### Internally generated
 - Idea
 - Response to external information
 	- Comment
 	- Critique
 	- Question
 	- Emotion
 - Intention/Plan
 	- Task/To-do
 	- Goal
 	- Plan
 - Externalization of thinking
 	- Listing information
 	- Relating information (e.g. what I am doing right now.
 I’m externalizing my thoughts)
 - Internal state
 	- Emotion/Feeling
 - Response to stimulus
 	- Feeling/emotion
 	- Effect on me
 - Observation
 	- Noting something you see
 - Recording/Logging
 	- Accomplishments
 	- Tasks completed
 	- Progress toward goals
 	- Work performed
 	- Resources used
 	- States/status
 		- Health
 		- Emotion
 	- Events
 		- That something occurred.
 		- Example: "Went to store." or "Took a shower".
 Also "Priscilla met me at school."
 		- What was said or done during the event (e.g. meeting notes)
 - Processes/Protocols
 	- Steps/methods for performing actions (prospective)
 	- Record of organic processes performed
 		- Ex.
 I keep a list of software I installed on the Gereau Lab Ubuntu with notes to how and why I did it.
 I have this so I can do it again in the future.
 		- Lab Notebook: Record of what was done and what happened.
 Documentation.
 	- Documentation for usage
 		- For oneself and for others